Toyota Glanza, Innova Crysta, Fortuner and More Get Offers, Discounts and Finance Schemes with Low EMI Options

-According to a report published in Indian Autos Blog, the brand’s finance scheme has a buyback offer of 55% on the Toyota Yaris and Toyota Glanza models.
+According to a report published by Indian Autos Blog The brand’s finance scheme has a buyback offer of 55% on the Toyota Yaris and Toyota Glanza models.

-Furthermore, Toyota is also providing a low EMI scheme of Rs 9,999 for Toyota Innova Crysta.
+Furthermore, Toyota is also providing a low EMI scheme of INR 9,999 for Toyota Innova Crysta, reports stated.
 In another scheme, they will be giving a three-month EMI deferment offer applicable on the vehicles like Innova Crysta, Fortuner, Camry Hybrid, Yaris, and Glanza.

-Meanwhile, it must also be noted that the ace car making brand has also recorded a growth of a whopping 235% in terms of sales in June 2020 in comparison to May 2020.
-They managed to sell 3,866 units last month.

 Also Watch: